Cupprum/MediaServer/jellyfin_setup/README.md

 # Configure Jellyfin setup

-* Run the setup, this step should be executed from mac, but its also fine from VM: `docker compose up -d`
+* Run the setup, this step should be executed from mac, but its also fine from VM: `docker compose up -d`.
+Note: it might be required to pull the containers manually, as it sometimes requires some stupid login.

 * Access Jellyfin: [http://localhost:8096](http://localhost:8096)